 The study concluded that:

-- Just because tests look conclusive doesn’t mean that they are.
+- Just because tests look conclusive doesn’t mean they are.

 - There are at least three validity threats beyond sample size to consider when testing—history effect, instrumentation effect, and selection effect.